Zara1113/Repository-hardware/README.md

 # Repository-hardware
-Here a hardware website made with HTML and CSS pages.
+Here a hardware website made with HTML and CSS.